 In 2009, S&D acquired an exclusive license to the Toddy® brand and assets related to the production of Toddy® Cold Brew Coffee on a commercial scale.
 Armed with this expertise, we constructed a new facility and have become a leader in natural extracts and concentrates from coffee, tea and botanicals.

 In 2011, Chairman Emeritus Roy Davis passed away.
-Having worked very closely with Roy for 35 years, Ron Hinson was given the responsibility for S&D’s future as Chairman, President and CEO.
+Having worked very closely with Roy for 35 years, Ron Hinson was given the responsibility for S&D’s future as Chairman of the Board, in addition to his role as President and CEO.
 Under Ron Hinson’s leadership, S&D Coffee & Tea has seen tremendous growth through its focus on delivering excellence in customized strategies, products and services built to help you grow your business.

 With an eye to the future, S&D continues to innovate and deliver the finest quality coffee, tea and liquid extracts as a subsidiary of Cott Corporation beginning in August 2016.
 Joining the Cott family of brands enables S&D to further the development of its successful business model while taking advantage of Cott’s global reach, innovative technology and supply chain integration.